Intervention types in causatr

 quit vs continue 3.341 0.559 2.246 4.436

-All three methods should give broadly similar estimates (methodological triangulation).
+All four methods should give broadly similar estimates (methodological triangulation).
 Discrepancies signal model misspecification in one or more approaches.

 shift() — add a constant to observed treatment